Metaphor: ReFantazio Review in Progress - A High Fantasy Journey That Keeps Getting Better

 What’s fascinating is how you can mix and match archetypes, leading to unique combinations and synergy-based skills that only unlock when certain classes are present in your party.
 It’s a system that rewards experimentation, offering endless possibilities for playstyles as I find myself constantly changing Archetypes before, during and after dungeon segments.

-It feels more simplified and easier to swallow compared to the many personas players can earn in that series, as I always felt intimidated by that system at the start, especially when merging Personas becomes a thing.
-In Metaphor, you have a respectable amount of classes to juggle around, and how you unlock or strengthen them is also tied to the relationship of the protagonist and the key characters around them, giving you more incentive to learn more about Metaphor’s cast of characters.
+Archetypes are simple and easier to swallow when compared to Persona’s many dozens of characters, as I always felt intimidated by that series’ system, especially when merging personas becomes a thing.
+In Metaphor, you have a respectable amount of classes to juggle around, and how you unlock or strengthen them is also tied to the relationships of the protagonist with the key characters around them, giving you incentives to learn more about Metaphor’s cast.

 A Well-Oiled Machine of Story, Strategy, and Time Management

 The gameplay loop is incredibly satisfying so far.
 Just like the Persona games, I’m enjoying the need to plan your day and maximize the time you have before the story moves forward.
-One day I’ll spend time leveling up in a dungeon, the next I’ll read a book to improve my Wisdom (Personality traits that open opportunities), and later I’ll bond with Strohl to learn about his backstory, which in turn strengthens my Warrior Archetype.
+I’ll decide one day to spend the whole time leveling up at a dungeon, but the next I’ll read a book to improve my Wisdom (one of the personality traits that can open opportunities), and then later I’ll bond with Strohl to learn about his backstory, which in turn strengthens my Warrior Archetype.
 The story, calendar system, and combat all feed into each other seamlessly, creating a flow that feels engaging and rewarding.

-The story bits, the calendar system, and the combat are masterfully weaved together like a well-oiled machine as I’m fully engaged in every aspect of the game with little to no disruptions such as technical hiccups, bugs, or frustration in its game design.
-Even the game’s soundtrack is growing on me as while it’s not on the same level as the jazz and upbeat theme in Persona 5, its high fantasy theme and mellow approach are slowly winning me over the more I play it.
+The story bits, the calendar system, and the combat are masterfully woven together like a tapestry, as I’m fully engaged in every aspect of the game with little to no disruptions such as technical hiccups, bugs, or frustration with the game design.
+Even the game’s soundtrack is growing on me, and while it’s not on the same level as the jazzy and upbeat themes of Persona 5, its high fantasy theme and mellow approach are slowly winning me over the more I play it.
 From the battle music to the tunes that accompany you as you explore the city streets, Metaphor has a soundtrack that JRPG fans will adore.

-Studio Zero’s signature UI flair makes a return and is just as effective as the UI seen in Persona 5 and Persona 3 Reload.
-They have become true masters of this style as the game features a package of impressive visual designs that makes combat transitions, game menu navigation, to transferring from one location to the next a stylish endevore that never gets old.
-Overall, the game isn’t a graphical spectacle as you can make a debate that the game engine is showing its age as animation alone can look stiff at times, especially during combat, but it works once you put all the pieces together to deliver an entrancing visual look that is so unique that it makes up for it.
+Studio Zero’s signature UI flair makes a return, and is just as effective as the UI seen in Persona 5 and Persona 3 Reload.
+They have become true masters of this style, as the game features a package of impressive visual designs that make combat transitions, game menu navigation, and even transferring from one location to the next a stylish endeavor that never gets old.
+Overall, the game isn’t a graphical spectacle, as you can make a debate that the game engine is showing its age as animation alone can look stiff at times, especially during combat, but it works once you put all the pieces together to deliver an entrancing visual look that is so unique that it makes up for it.

 Thoughts…for now

-Atlus and Studio Zero know they struck gold with what they did in Persona 5 as what I’m seeing here is them incorporating the winning elements that made Persona 5 so special into Metaphor.
+Atlus and Studio Zero know they struck gold with Persona 5, as what I’m seeing here is them incorporating the winning elements that made Persona 5 so special into Metaphor.
 So far, every hour of Metaphor feels better than the last, with fresh additions to the combat, new story developments, and evolving challenges that keep things exciting, even after 50 hours.

-If you’ve played the generous Metaphor: ReFantazio demo, which covers about the game’s first five hours, and loved what you saw, trust those instincts– it only gets better from here.
+If you’ve played the generous Metaphor: ReFantazio demo, which covers about the game’s first five hours, and loved what you saw, trust those instincts– it only gets better from there.

-I’m excited about how the game further evolves as it is reported to take close to 80 hours to finish the main story, and if you spend time on other parts of the game, hitting over 100 hours is very likely.
+Again, with 50 hours logged in, I think I’m halfway through the game, and i’m excited at how the game further evolves as it is reported to take close to 80 hours to finish the main story, and if you spend time on other parts of the game, hitting over 100 hours is very likely.

 More about the game next week.